survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 Performance budget can be configured to provide warnings or errors.
 If a budget isn't met and it has been configured to emit an error, it would terminate the entire build.

-To integrate the feature to the project, adjust the configuration like this:
+To integrate the feature into the project, adjust the configuration like this:

 **webpack.config.js**